zenml-io/zenml/docs/book/guides/low-level-api/chapter-7.md

 pip install apache_airflow
 ```

-That's it - ZenML will take care of setting up airflow for you after this.

 ## Creating an Airflow Stack

 A [Stack](../../core-concepts.md) is the configuration of the surrounding infrastructure where ZenML pipelines are run and managed.
 For now, a `Stack` consists of: